Emanuel Augustus: You Can’t Keep a Good Man Down

 “Shit!” he yells in frustration and walks away.

 But a minute later, he’s pounding away on the heavy bag, horsing around with Georgetown and Morvant, just like old times.

 “Do you think this has been good for him?”
 I ask Dot.
-“I didn’t realize that he hadn’t been to the gym, and he’s been a lot more physically active since we’ve been here than he’s been.
+“I didn’t realize that he hadn’t been to the gym, and he’s been a lot more physically active since we’ve been here than he has been.